Which recombinant DNA technique is used to replicate copies of a DNA molecule?

 PCR is a technique used to amplify specific DNA sequences, creating millions of copies from a small initial sample.
 It involves repeated cycles of denaturation, annealing of primers, and extension by DNA polymerase, enabling rapid and precise DNA replication in vitro.

-Gel electrophoresis is a method used to separate DNA fragments based on size by applying an electric field to a gel matrix.
-It does not replicate DNA but helps analyze and visualize DNA fragments after amplification or digestion.
+Gel electrophoresis is a method for separating DNA fragments based on size by applying an electric field to a gel matrix.
+It is used to analyze DNA but does not replicate or amplify DNA molecules.

 Electroporation is a technique that uses electrical pulses to create temporary pores in cell membranes, allowing DNA or other molecules to enter cells.
-It facilitates DNA uptake but does not itself replicate DNA molecules.
+It facilitates DNA uptake but does not itself replicate DNA.